 Both Robin and Penny will be greatly missed by their friends, colleagues and Fellows of ATSE.
 We extend our sincere condolences to their family.

-- Friends of Robin and Penny are invited to attend their funeral, to be held in the Camelia Chapel in the Macquarie Cemetery and Crematorium at North Ryde, at 2.30 pm on Thursday, 11 August 2022.
-The service will be live-streamed (link and pin number are noted above).
+- Friends of Robin and Penny were invited to attend their funeral, held in the Camellia Chapel in the Macquarie Cemetery and Crematorium at North Ryde, at 2.30 pm on Thursday, 11 August 2022.
+The service was live-streamed (link and pin number are noted below).